SuperGaric/Unique-Decentralized-Identifiers/udidGUI-UE/README.md

 # udidGUI
- The GUI for FL demo of P3-Cahin
+ The GUI for UE demo of Unique-Decentralized-Identifiers